Cinnamon is one of the staples that we often find in our kitchen, but as a cat parent, have you ever wondered: Can Cats Have Cinnamon?

 It is a popular spice with a slightly sweet, fiery, or strong aromatic flavor that is obtained from the inner back of numerous tree species in the genus Cinnamomum, which belongs to the Lauraceae family.
 The barks twist or roll as they dry, forming cinnamon sticks (quills) that can be sold whole or processed into a powder.

-This spice, which is native to Sri Lanka, India, Brazil, Indonesia, and Brazil, can be used to flavour a variety of meals, including savoury and sweet dishes, snacks, breakfast cereals, bread, toasts, teas, and alcoholic beverages (rakomelo).
+This spice, which is native to Sri Lanka, India, Brazil, Indonesia, and Brazil, can be used to flavor a variety of meals, including savory and sweet dishes, snacks, breakfast cereals, bread, toasts, teas, and alcoholic beverages (rakomelo).
 It can also be used in prickling, as a condiment, or in fruits containing sugar, such as apples.

 Interesting facts about Cinnamon